Warning: Attempt to read property "ID" on array in /home/staging/vapo-quitclinics/www/web/app/themes/quitclinics-child/inc/seo.php on line 54

 What are the ingredients in Nicotine Pouches?

-Nicotine pouches typically contain white powdered nicotine, alongside other ingredients such as food-grade additives, fillers, a product known as a stabilizer (such as hydroxypropyl cellulose) which helps keep the product in a consistent form, pH adjusters which aim to bring the pH of products up or down depending on where they are naturally acidic or alkaline making them more stable and finally sweeteners and flavorings to create a more consumable product.
+Nicotine pouches typically contain white powdered nicotine, alongside other ingredients such as food-grade additives, fillers, a product known as a stabiliser (such as hydroxypropyl cellulose) which helps keep the product in a consistent form, pH adjusters which aim to bring the pH of products up or down depending on where they are naturally acidic or alkaline making them more stable and finally sweeteners and flavourings to create a more consumable product.

-Are Nicotine Pouches Legal?
+Alternatives to Nicotine Pouches

 FAQs about Nicotine Pouches